sarvzz/FaceRecognition/README.md

 # FaceRecognition
-Face Recognition Model written in Python
+Face Recognition Model written using Tensorflow in Python.